AstroSplat: Physics-Based Gaussian Splatting for Rendering and Reconstruction of Small Celestial Bodies: Experimental Setup

-In order to quantify the performance of each reflectance model, metrics for both the quality of the render and of the surface reconstruction were used.
+To quantify the performance of each reflectance model, metrics for both the quality of the render and of the surface reconstruction were used.
 To evaluate render quality, we compare the peak signal-to-noise ratio (PSNR), the structural similarity index measure (SSIM) \cite{zhou2004}, and the learned perceptual image patch similarity (LPIPS) \cite{zhang2018}.
-To evaluate reconstruction quality, we compare the normal and albedo maps produced by the rasterization procedure to values derived from PhoMo results, which will be treated as the ground truth.
+To evaluate reconstruction quality, we compare our normal and albedo maps to values derived from PhoMo.
+Although a single point of comparison, the PhoMo outputs are well aligned with SPC, SPG, and dense SfM solutions, and they have shown superior rendering quality to other deep learning methods, like NeRFs \cite{driver2025}.
 The normal error is defined as the total angular difference between the ground truth $\mathbf{n}_{ij}$ and rendered normals $\mathbf{\tilde{n}}_{ij}$ at each corresponding pixel in the normal maps: $\delta\theta_{ij}=\cos^{-1}\left(\mathbf{\tilde{n}}_{ij}^\top\mathbf{n}_{ij}\right)$.
 The albedo error is defined as the relative difference between the ground truth albedo $a_{ij}$ and rendered albedo $\tilde{a}_{ij}$, after being linearly fit to the ground truth, at each corresponding pixel in the albedo maps: $\delta a_{ij}=|a_{ij}-\tilde{a}_{ij}|/a_{ij}$.
-Both the average normal error $\delta\theta$ and average albedo error $\delta a$ across the overlapping regions of the PhoMo and AstroSplat results for data set are used to quantify the quality of the reconstruction.
+The average normal error $\delta\theta$ and average albedo error $\delta a$ across the overlapping regions of the PhoMo and AstroSplat results are used to quantify reconstruction quality.
 Finally, the learned products from 2DGS can be exported as triangular meshes using a truncated signed-distance fusion formulation.
 These meshes are aligned to the PhoMo ground truth point cloud using an iterative closest point algorithm, and the Hausdorff distance \cite{huttenlocher1993} normalized by the size of the mesh , $d_H$, is calculated.